 Fairphone 3 release date and price

 - Costs €450 / £420 (about $500 / AU$730)

 The Fairphone 3 is out now, and can be yours for an up-front cost of €450 (about $500 / £390 / AU$730) direct from Fairphone itself (the company is based in the Netherlands).
 It's only officially available in Europe and the UK, though – if you're in the US or Australia and you want one, you'll need to look into international importing options.

-There are two retailers stocking the phone in the UK: Sky and The Phone Coop.
+There are three retailers stocking the phone in the UK: Vodafone, Sky and The Phone Coop.
 Opt for Sky and you can pay anywhere from £22 per month (for 2GB of data) to £40 per month (for 25GB of data).
 Those prices tie you into a two-year contract.

 Over at The Phone Coop you can choose from a variety of plans too, as well as paying £420 up front and keeping your existing SIM.
 Plans range from £25 per month (for 1GB of data) to £55 a month (for 60GB of data), and again those plans are over two years.

 While those prices are slightly more than you would expect to pay for a phone with the specs that the Fairphone 3 has, you're paying the extra for the extra commitment to putting people and the planet first.

 With its chunky bezels, general chunkiness, and 9.89mm thickness, this isn't the best-looking or most svelte phone you're going to see in 2019 – its beauty definitely lies beneath the surface, in terms of its approach to eco-friendliness and fairness in the phone's production.

 We are glad to see USB-C added to the mix here, which means you can use any charger or cable you've got lying around to power up the Fairphone 3.
 These accessories aren't included in the box, again with an eye on the environment (in this case, cutting down on unnecessary e-waste).